sannidhilokesh/rinl_json/README.md

-# rinl_json
+# rinl_project
-this is using json and php
+this is my firs project in internship